 The District's financial statements for the fiscal year ended December 31, 2019, were audited by McCall Gibson Swedlund Barfoot PLLC, Certified Public Accountants.
+The District has engaged McCall Gibson Swedlund Barfoot PLLC, Certified Public Accountants to audit its financial statements for the fiscal year ended December 31, 2020.
 See "APPENDIX A" for a copy of the District's December 31, 2019, audited financial statements.